 Croatia is also really easy to navigate alone.
 It’s a challenging language to learn, but most Croatians speak at least a little bit of English, so if you learn a few key words of Croatian you will get by just fine.

 Moving around the country is easy and cheap for solo female travelers.
 The buses in Croatia are frequent, inexpensive, and reliable for traveling between cities.
-I hear there are trains, but I’ve not taken one myself since the buses are so easy.
+The trains function fine too, but they’re super slow so I stick to the buses.
 And ferries between the islands, which make up a lot of Croatia, are the same – lovely, not pricey, and reliable.
 The public transport in cities like Zagreb and Split is also frequent and good.

 Overall, it’s a place that’s easy to get around on your own, which is great for less-experienced solo travelers.

 Don’t miss: How I Became a Fearless Solo Female Traveler

 Since Croatia gets a lot of European tourists, it’s not unusual to see backpackers trudging through the streets or people dining out alone.
 It makes it easy to blend in a little, which I’ve always found to make solo travel life simpler.

 In places like Bulgaria and Montenegro, I got stared at lot for going places on my own, but this has rarely happened to me in two years of living in Croatia.
 (Croatians do stare more than Americans (well, everyone stares more than us lol) (it’s a Balkans thing and not rude, you get used to it really fast)).

 Croatia is definitely a dream for women traveling alone.

 Crime is very low – of course, watch your bag in major tourist attractions like you would in any city – so I have felt confident wandering around at all hours alone.
 One of my favorite memories of overcrowded Dubrovnik was ambling through the old city on the way to my hostel at 1 am, just me and the friendly cats in the normally packed streets.